 Bitter melon, also known as bitter gourd, ampalaya in the Philippines, karela in India, or goya in Japan, is a unique and fascinating vegetable.
 Native to Asia and parts of Africa, it’s famous—or maybe infamous—for its strong, bitter taste.

 But don’t let that scare you away!
 This bumpy green veggie is packed with health benefits.
-Bitter melon is rich in vitamins A and C, iron, and fiber.
+It is rich in vitamins A and C, iron, and fiber.
 It’s also known for helping to regulate blood sugar levels, making it a popular choice for those managing diabetes.
 Plus, it’s low in calories, so it’s perfect if you’re looking to stay fit and healthy.

 So, while its bitterness might take some getting used to, the nutritional payoff is totally worth it!